DANS-KNAW/dans-frontend-framework/apps/rda/README.md

-# DANS Metadata form application for OH-SMArt
+# DANS Metadata form application for RDA
 This is a wrapper application for the components of the DANS framework.
 Add and configure the components you need.

 ## Configuration and usage